 In 2010, Wells of Hope Ministries rented a facility which served as a school for the children.
 The children received education and welfare support.
 They were provided with education, shelter, food, clothing, medical treatment; the children got to know that they are also loved and cherished like any other child.

 In December 2011, the Wells of Hope Ministries purchased land in Kyajinjja, Semuto -Wakiso district.
 Construction work kicked off and at the moment, the ministry has a school called Wells of Hope Junior School which is a primary school.
 The school provides education and welfare support to children with parents in prison and has attracted a number of children from the community as well.
 The children are taken care of by a well-trained Teaching and Non-teaching staff.
-Wells of Hope has partnered with three secondary schools where children who graduate from primary proceed to for further studies.
-The ministry also has children supported in vocational institutions.
+The organisation is renting premises in Semuto-Nakaseke District where Wells of Hope High School is located.
+It is a secondary school where children from Wells of Hope Junior School proceed for secondary education; after they have graduated from primary level.
+The organisation also has children supported in vocational institutions.
 As a way of enhancing family bonding, the children visit their parents thrice a year (once every school term).

 The ministry supports families of prisoners through projects which they embrace as a livelihood to sustain their families.